 Every day at 7 pm, NYC claps.

-Every day at 7 pm, the city that never sleeps drops everything to recognize and thank our healthcare workers for the selfless love and compassion they show their patients.
+Every day at 7 pm, the city that never sleeps drops everything to recognise and thank our healthcare workers for the selfless love and compassion they show their patients.

 They’re doing their jobs, but really – they’re doing so much more than that.